-I’m over 40, female, average height and weight, not much standing out except my bright red hair, with three kids and a husband.
-I taught English to homeschoolers, got an AA in journalism, am now finishing up a BA in English, like to travel and love to write.
+I’m over 50, female, average height and weight, not much standing out except my bright red hair, with three kids.
+I taught English to homeschoolers, got an AA in journalism, finished up my BA in English after graduating all my kids from our homeschool, went on to get a Masters in English with an emphasis in Education, and now work in an aerospace company coordinating training.
+I like to travel and love to write.
 Can’t draw my way out of a paper bag.

 I’m also a PK and moved around a lot as a kid, which is maybe why I like to travel.

 I had great ideas about what adult life would look like.
 I offered my services to God when I was 14 and was sure He was going to take me up on it (read: send me to the exotic places I had decided would be fun to evangelize).